hegerdes/homepage/content/blog/2026-06-credentialless-aws-azure.md

 > **TLDR:** AWS STS Web-Identity-Token function allows secure, low maintenance authentication via OIDC for all none AWS Services at no additional cost.
 Perfect for Azure, OnPrem system or CI.
 ---

-Late 2025 I wrote about [Reduce your Token-Usage for all non AWS-Apps](/blog/2025-12-aws-web-identity-token/) which looked at the new AWS capability to authenticate from AWS to OnPrem resources.
+Late 2025, I wrote about [Reduce your Token-Usage for all non AWS-Apps](/blog/2025-12-aws-web-identity-token/) which looked at the new AWS capability to authenticate from AWS to OnPrem resources.
 But what about MultiCloud?
-Your DNS-Zone that is hosted on Azure or the "offside" backups.
+Your DNS-Zone that is hosted on Azure or the "offsite" backups.
 No more expired credentials, no need for rotation and reduced risk of leakage.

 ## The Auth flow
-We want to use an AWS IAM Role (EC2, Lambda, etc) to authenticate to Azure to list our object storage: `AWS->Azure`
+We want to use an AWS IAM Role (EC2, Lambda, and a like) to authenticate to Azure to list our object storage: `AWS->Azure`
 But we could also start from GitLab CI, GitHub Actions or OnPrem, assume an AWS IAM Role via OIDC IDToken and move from there: `OnPrem->AWS->Azure`
 > If we wanted we cloud probably go to Google and from there back to AWS